ashusao/PCRL/README.md

 # Toy Example Dataset
 Before training the models, some data are needed.
 The data preparation can be done with `load_graph.py` and `nodes_preparation.py`.
 However, we will not upload our own data here.
-Instead, we offer a preprocessed toy example of data.
+Instead, we offer a preprocessed toy example of fake data.
 With this toy example, the training and evaluation can be tested.